seanblanchfield/blog/current/_posts/2022-05-11-real-time-device-power-meters-in-home-assistant.md

 ## Creating the "Other" category

 I also added a template sensor to capture the delta between the total measured power usage of the house, and the sum of all device-level power sensors (whether estimated by Powercalc or measured at the socket).
 This is the "*other*" category in the bar chart.
 It represents:
-- discrepancies between reality and in my powercalc estimates
+- discrepancies between reality and my powercalc estimates
 - time discrepancy between sensors reporting in
 - dumb appliances (like a hair dryer) that are being used from non-monitored sockets.